derekburgess/jaws/README.md

 `pip install .`

+If you are using the Neo4j dbms and GUI, that is it, you can skip Docker and run `jaws-guide` for the rest of the instructions and commend overview.

 ### Neo4j Docker Container

+This Docker container operates as a local/headless Neo4j database.
+You can run all commands against it by default and easily connect to and view the graph using the Neo4j GUI.

 From the /jaws/harbor directory run:

-`docker build -t jaws-neodbms --build-arg NEO4J_USERNAME --build-arg NEO4J_PASSWORD .`
+`docker build -t jaws-harbor-neodbms --build-arg NEO4J_USERNAME --build-arg NEO4J_PASSWORD .`

 Then run:

-`docker run --name captures -p 7474:7474 -p 7687:7687 jaws-neodbms`
+`docker run --name captures -p 7474:7474 -p 7687:7687 jaws-harbor-neodbms`

-This will build a basic Neo4j Docker container that can communicate with a host system running JAWS, or the "JAWS container" mentioned below.
+If you plan to pull and run the models on your local machine that is it, you can run `jaws-guide` for the rest of the instructions and commend overview.

-### Experimental JAWS Docker Container
+### JAWS Compute Docker Container

-The docker-compose file in the /jaws/ocean directory is currently a work in progress...
+This Docker container operates as a full instance of JAWS.
+However, the intended purpose is for providing a deployable container for compute.

 From the /jaws/ocean directory run:

-`docker build -t jaws-image --build-arg NEO4J_URI --build-arg NEO4J_USERNAME --build-arg NEO4J_PASSWORD --build-arg IPINFO_API_KEY --build-arg OPENAI_API_KEY --build-arg HUGGINGFACE_API_KEY .`
+`docker build -t jaws-compute-image --build-arg NEO4J_URI --build-arg NEO4J_USERNAME --build-arg NEO4J_PASSWORD --build-arg IPINFO_API_KEY --build-arg OPENAI_API_KEY --build-arg HUGGINGFACE_API_KEY .`

-`docker run --gpus 1 --network host --privileged --publish 5297:5297 --volume PATH:/home --name jaws-container --detach jaws-image`
+`docker run --gpus 1 --network host --privileged --publish 5297:5297 --volume PATH:/home --name jaws-compute --detach jaws-compute-image`

+Note that PATH should be the location you want the plots to download to.

 Open a bash shell:

-`docker exec -it jaws-container bash`
+`docker exec -it jaws-compute bash`

+To pull Hugging Face models run `jaws-anchor` to pull everything, or `--model "starcoder` or `llama`.

+Or without creating a bash shell, run: `docker exec -it jaws-compute jaws-anchor` +/- `--model "starcoder` or `llama`

-## Running and Commands
+## Usage

-Run `jaws-guide` for the rest of the instructions and commend overview.
+The Neo4j Docker Container acts as the central graph.
+JAWS is then run a host to collect packets.
+The jaws-compute container can be deployed to manage models and compute resourses.